tristanls/discover/README.md

 ## Road Map

+### Less destructive unregister()

+Currently, `discover.unregister(contact)` deletes all "closest" contact information that was gathered within the k-bucket corresponding to the `contact`.
+This throws away DHT information stored there.

+An elaboration would be to distribute known contacts to other k-buckets when a `contact` is unregistered.

 ### Multiple Transports

 There is really nothing that I immediately see that would be preventing use of multiple transports.
 It may be useful to implement a `contact.transport` field to specify which transport to use/prefer.
 For example: